 Textbook

-The required reading for this course is Microeconomics, 9th edition, Pindyck & Rubinfield, Pearson.
+There is no required textbook for this course.
+However, the recommended reading is Microeconomics, 9th edition, Pindyck & Rubinfield, Pearson.
 Course lectures will be based on this textbook.
+You are welcome to buy this if you wish to.

 Other Readings